creakiwi/YamlFixtures/README.md

         description: "Boo !!!!"
         @owner: user-foo

-The concept is the following, to make understand that owner is a relationship, you have to prefix it with the "@" character.
+The concept is the following, to make YamlFixture understand that owner is a relationship, you have to prefix it with the "@" character.
 But, to link it to some entity, you need to know which one, this is the purpose of the getReferencePrefix() method, and then you need the key of the entity.
-To resume : @field: referencePrefix-entityKey
+To resume :

+@field: referencePrefix-entityKey

 ### 3. Many-to-Many usage example

-This part will be quick since you can understand the mechanism, istead of a single string on a relationship, you can use a list.
+This part will be quick since you understand the mechanism, instead of a single string on a relationship, you can use a list.

 We now have a Tag entity related to comments by Many-to-Many relationship.
 We assume that you have the Tag entity created with correct parameters as well as the LoadTagData.